 Our Compiled Title IV Regulations are available as web pages for each of the major parts of the Code of Federal Regulations, Title 34—Education (CFR 34), that together govern the Federal Student Aid programs.
 We incorporate new regulations for each award year in a format that shows what text will change the following July 1, while retaining the compiled regulations from previous years for reference.

 This edition of the Compiled Title IV Regulations includes changes in effect beginning with the 2022-23 award year.
 Regulation corrections that became effective on September 3, 2021, are shown in fuchsia (added text).
-Revisions that are effective September 30, 2021, are shown in olive green (added text).
-Deleted brown text shown as strikeout (
+Revisions that became effective on September 30, 2021, during the previous award year, are shown in olive green (added text).or brown strikeout (

 Part 600 includes definitions of the three types of institutions that may participate in the Title IV programs, conditions for establishing additional locations and new programs of study, requirements for maintaining eligibility, and factors that disqualify participation.
 Definitions of applicable terms (such as clock hour, credit hour, distance education) are found in this part.

 Part 601 contains regulations relating to private (including institutional) education loans, and includes related codes of conduct, disclosures, and reporting.